DhruvKauts2/insightForge/README.md

 ## 🎯 Overview

-LogFlow is a **real-time log aggregation system** that collects, processes, stores, and analyzes logs from multiple microservices.
+InsightForge is a **real-time log aggregation system** that collects, processes, stores, and analyzes logs from multiple microservices.
 It features a RESTful API, intelligent alerting, caching, rate limiting, and full authentication - all containerized and production-ready.

 ### Key Features